Knowing your products is a key for achieving supply chain transparency.

 There’s no sustainability without transparency – The Transparency Pledge

-The Production Guide is an essential tool in which we present our supply chain online.
-The information is visually displayed on our website where you can click on the products and receive detailed information about the production premises and how they are connected.
-The Production Guide is updated four times a year according to the season presented in the Repair Shops.
-In the Production Guide we also publish information on audit procedures, materials, transportation, audit summaries and general supplier info.
-We put a lot of effort into keeping the supply chain as short and tight as possible, where we have mapped all suppliers and subcontractors working with our products, including sewing, laundry, packing and printing.
-The raw material suppliers are mentioned with links to their websites.
+We make a significant effort to keep our supply chain as consolidated as possible.
+To enable consumers to see how everything is connected, in 2013 we developed The Production Guide.
+It is an essential tool in which we present our supply chain visually on our website, where visitors can click on products for detailed information about the production premises.
+The Production Guide is updated four times annually according to the collection seasons presented in the Repair Shops.
+In the Production Guide, we publish information on audit procedures, materials, transportation, audit summaries, and general supplier information.
+It also lists the raw material suppliers and links to their websites.